hackstedt/image.vim/README.md

 Requirements
 ============
-* Vim with *python* support.
-You can verify if your Vim is compiled with python using:
+* Vim with *python3* support.
+You can verify if your Vim is compiled with python3 using:

-  `vim --version | grep python`
+  `vim --version | grep python3`

-  If you see `+python`, your Vim has python support.
+  If you see `+python3`, your Vim has python3 support.
 If not, figure out how to get one.

-* Also needs the Python library PIL.
+* Also needs the Python3 library PIL.
 You can install PIL using `pip install Pillow`

 Installation
 ============
 * [Pathogen](https://github.com/tpope/vim-pathogen)
-  *  `git clone https://github.com/ashisha/image.vim ~/.vim/bundle/image.vim`
+  *  `git clone https://github.com/hackstedt/image.vim ~/.vim/bundle/image.vim`
 * [Vundle](https://github.com/gmarik/vundle)
-  * `Plugin 'ashisha/image.vim'`
+  * `Plugin 'hackstedt/image.vim'`
 * [NeoBundle](https://github.com/Shougo/neobundle.vim)
-  * `NeoBundle 'ashisha/image.vim'`
+  * `NeoBundle 'hackstedt/image.vim'`
 * Manual
   * Copy image.vim into your `~/.vim/plugin/` directory